9 July, 2009

 Jon believes in teaching people about technology by making things simple and easy to understand.
 He specialises in innovative, sustainable pedagogy by revisiting contemporary technology from a novel perspective, in a way that inspires both students and academics.
 Jon’s recent research area involves using PowerPoint for adventure learning games.

 Jon is also dedicated to work in outreach education, having provided psychology taster sessions and master classes for AimHigher events, outreach initiatives, school residential, Gifted and Talented events and regional autism units.
+In these, he teaches young people anything from using motion capture technology to understand the effect that emotions play when skiing, to the role that galvanic skin response can play in lie detection.
 These demonstrations and summer schools are always brilliantly received, with constantly positive feedback.

 Jon says it’s wonderful to be recognised for his work, and he is looking forward to continuing to bring fresh new ideas to the University.
 He would like to thank Dr Carl Senior and Professor Adrian Burgess in Psychology and Sally Finn from University Communications for helping him with the award entry - one that has clearly ended in great success.

 For further press information please contact Sally Finn on 0121 204 4552 or email firstname.lastname@example.org